NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

   * ``ss.sss`` are the seconds and milliseconds rounded inwards to milliseconds.

 For example: ``2016-01-01T00:00:00.000Z``.
-The main characteristic is of this format is that is used for all labels and that milliseconds are rounded inwards: start times are rounded to the next nearest millisecond and stop times are rounded to the previous nearest millisecond.
+The main characteristic is of this format is that is used for all labels and milliseconds are rounded inwards: start times are rounded to the next nearest millisecond and stop times are rounded to the previous nearest millisecond.
 The coverage specified for SPICE kernels products and for those products whose coverage is determined by